smf-steve/assignment-grading/README.md

   1. To have students learn and utilize a markdown language for documentation, etc.

 ---
-## Repository Overview:
+## Overiew of Associated Repositories:
 A number of different repositories are utilized by the grading process.
 These repositories are:
-  1. an assignment template repository:
+  1. an assignment template repository
-  1. an assignment solution repository:
+  1. an assignment solution repository
-  1. a student's submission repository:
+  1. a student's submission repository

 The structure of these repositories are provided below.